Connector for OData – Integration in applications

 Enables the stream-based download of a file.
 This is the fastest and most resource-saving method to access files.
 This method expects the following parameters:

-• recId: The primary key of the data record with the file field.
+• recId: The primary key of the data record with the file field

 • fileId: The ID of the file

-• fieldGuid: The field GUID of the file field.
+• fieldGuid: The GUID field of the file field

 • disposition (optional): The content disposition header type (either inline or attachment).

-1. By using the service metadata, determine the name of the function to be called(such as with "GetProductsWithRating"), the required input parameters, whether the results consist of a single record (OData entry) or a result set (OData entity set), and the entity type (table in the Intrexx data group) of the results.
+1. Determine the name of the function to be called (e.g. GetProductsWithRating), the required input parameters, whether the result consists of a data record (OData entry) or a result set (OData entity set) and the entity type (table in the Intrexx data group) of the result from the metadata of the service.

 2. Create a view page for the parameters of the function and a further view page to view the results of the function call.